aiogram/aiogram/docs/api/session/middleware.rst

 .. note::

-    this middlewware is already implemented inside aiogram, so, if you want to use it you can just import it :code:`from aiogram.client.session.middlewares.request_logging import RequestLogging`
+    this middleware is already implemented inside aiogram, so, if you want to use it you can just import it :code:`from aiogram.client.session.middlewares.request_logging import RequestLogging`